-Recently we were asked about Windows Server 2016.
-Before we progress further with a live set up, we are trialling this in our test environment so that we can be prepared for any surprises and test the new features in the office.
+We were asked about Windows Server 2016.
+Before we progress further with a live set up, we trialled this in our test environment so that we can be prepared for any surprises and test the new features in your office.

 Windows Server 2016 was released 12th October 2016.
 This evaluation copy has an expiration of 180 days (or as some say server 2016 activation timeout).

 Before we continue, server 2019 goes through a number of the same steps so use this as a guide to help set up your test server.

 There are various links online to obtain this software, but we recommend you acquire the software from the manufacturer directly.
 In this case, it is Microsoft and you can download this and other 2016 products from the Microsoft website.

 You will need to fill in a few details which we have details here: